bormarek/terraform_docker/README.md

-how to execute terraform execution to start or stop docker environment
+starting terraform with action parameter to start or stop docker env.

-terraform apply -var="action=start"
+terraform apply -var="action=up"
-terraform apply -var="action=stop"
+terraform apply -var="action=down"

 or we could based on default values located on variable file or variable section in main.tf file

 variable "action" {
-  description = "Action to perform: start or stop" default     = "start"
+  description = "Action to perform: start or stop" default     = "up"
 }